cromandini/TATLayout/README.md

 ## Getting it
 TATLayout is available through [CocoaPods](http://cocoapods.org) and as a static library.
 Check out the [Wiki](https://github.com/cromandini/TATLayout/wiki) for detailed installation steps.

-## Documentation
-Documentation is available [online](http://cocoadocs.org/docsets/TATLayout/) through [CocoaDocs](http://cocoadocs.org).

 ## Usage
-Check out the documentation for a comprehensive look at all of the APIs available in TATLayout.
+Check out the [documentation](http://cocoadocs.org/docsets/TATLayout/) for a comprehensive look at all of the APIs available in TATLayout.

 #### Creating constraints with equation format strings: